AnirudhHimself/rcss/README.md

 # rcss
-The CSS I use for my Rmd Notebooks
+You can customise the appearance of the html document that your r markdown file produces by adding CSS to match your tastes and needs.
+This repo contains the CSS I created to use for my Rmd Notebooks.
+It also contains the starter file with the YAML I typically include.

 Here's what it looks like: